-By hosting a virtual Annual Meeting, we are able to provide cost savings to both us and our shareholders, and to enable shareholder participation from any location around the world.
-The 2023 Annual Meeting will be conducted solely by remote communication through a virtual meeting format and in-person attendance will not be permitted.
-We have designed the virtual meeting format to ensure that our shareholders are afforded the same rights and opportunity to participate in the virtual Annual Meeting as they would at an in-person meeting.
+By hosting a virtual Annual Meeting, we are able to provide cost savings to both us and our shareholders. and to enable shareholder participation from any location around the world.
+The 2024 Annual Meeting will be conducted solely by remote communication through a virtual meeting format and in-person attendance will not be permitted.
+We have designed the virtual meeting format to ensure that our shareholders are afforded the same rights and opportunity to participate in the virtual Annual Meeting as they would at an inperson meeting, including the ability to vote shares electronically during the Annual Meeting and ask questions in accordance with the rules of conduct for the meeting.

-Shareholders who wish to submit a question may do so by visiting www.proxyvote.com.
+Shareholders who wish to submit a question in advance may do so by visiting www.proxyvote.com.
 You should have your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials available when accessing the website.
 Each shareholder will be limited to no more than one question.
 Questions relevant to the business of the Annual Meeting will be read aloud and answered during the Annual Meeting, subject to time constraints.